 To find out if the breast cancer has spread to lymph nodes under the arm (axillary lymph nodes), one or more of these lymph nodes may be removed and looked at under the microscope.
 This is an important part of staging, and the results affect treatment and outcomes.
 When the lymph nodes contain cancer cells, there is a higher chance that cancer cells have also spread through the bloodstream to other parts of the body.
 These lymph nodes are checked in 2 major ways.

 Axillary lymph node dissection: In this operation, about 10 to 40 (though in most cases less than 20) lymph nodes are removed.
 Axillary lymph node dissection is usually done at the same time as the mastectomy or breast-conserving surgery, but it can be done in a second operation.
 This was once the most common way to check for breast cancer spread to nearby lymph nodes, and it is still done in some patients.

-Sentinel lymph node biopsy: A sentinel lymph node biopsy is a way of learning whether cancer has spread to the lymph nodes under the arm without removing so many of them.
-For this test, a radioactive substance and/or a dye are injected near the tumor.
-This is carried by the lymph system to the first nodes, called the sentinel lymph nodes, that get lymph from the tumor.
-These lymph nodes are the one most likely to contain cancer cells if the cancer has spread.
-The surgeon removes the sentinel nodes, and they are then looked at by the pathologist.
-If the sentinel nodes contain cancer, more lymph nodes may be removed (either right away or in a separate surgery).
-If they are free of cancer, further lymph node surgery is not usually needed.
-This type of biopsy calls for a great deal of skill, so it is best to have it done by a team who has experience with it.
+Sentinel lymph node biopsy: A sentinel lymph node biopsy is a way to learn if cancer has spread to the lymph nodes under the arm without removing so many of them.
+For this test, a radioactive substance and/or a blue dye are injected into the breast.
+This is carried by the lymph system to the nodes that first get lymph from the tumor.
+These lymph nodes (called the sentinel lymph nodes) are also the one most likely to contain cancer cells if the cancer has spread.
+The surgeon then removed the nodes containing the blue dye or radiation.

 Reconstructive or breast implant surgery